kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 An index brings together several collections, which in turn contains several documents, each of which is composed of several fields.
 ![database organization](./database-organization.png)

-### Comparison with SQL database
+### Comparison with a relational database

-We can compare the organization of NoSQL data storage with a traditional SQL database such as PostgreSQL for example.
+Even if Elasticsearch is not, strictly speaking, a database, the way it stores data is very similar to that of document-oriented databases.

+If you're more familiar with the way relational databases store data, here is how it compares:

 | Elasticsearch (NoSQL) | Postgres (SQL) |
 | --------------------- | -------------- |